Quackgrass Wine – Ferment Your Weeds!

 Yeast Nutrient - 2 oz.

-FastRack Stopper/Airlock 1 Gallon Glass Fermenter/Jug, Clear
+FastRack Stopper/Airlock 1 Gallon Glass Fermenter/Jug, 1 Count (Pack of 1), Clear

 Alpha Chemicals Non-GMO Project Verified Citric Acid - 1 Pound – Organic